-The pharmacy is in Heavitree, Exeter.
+The pharmacy is in a supermarket in Barnstaple.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
 The pharmacy offers services including flu vaccinations, the NHS New Medicine Service (NMS) and the Community Pharmacy Consultation Service (CPCS).
 The pharmacy offers services to drug misusers.
 The pharmacy delivers medicines to people's homes.